AT-Publishing/website/_howto/2020-04-21-paying-with-btc.md

 slug: pay-with-bitcoin/

-categories: [management] # so this is a howto that doesn't have parent to strategy :(
+categories: [ technical ] # so this is a howto that doesn't have parent to strategy :(
 tags:       [ spend-your-crypto, crypto-opsec, bitcoin-wallet ]

 image: